OpenSourcingLaw/ai.law/02-AI_Inputs.md

 In contrast to LinkedIn, where professional resumes may be considered collections of facts, the strings of text and images available in tweets may be characterised as copyright material, depnding on the circumstances.
 This legality of these forms of content is discussed below in formats.

 ### Facebook
+Facebook is a social media platform with over 2 billion active users.
+Users connect with friends, post and interact with status updates and use instant messaging amongst other free features.
+Facebook's [terms of use expressly prohibit scraping](https://www.facebook.com/apps/site_scraping_tos_terms.php).

 ### Google geo-coding

+### Geocoded National Address File (GNAF)
+A freely available and well mainatined geocoding data source is

 ## Format: Text, Pictures, video and, copyright

 #### References for this chapter
+Gathering data from online social media platforms is described as "a primordial step in many data science fields" (Hernandez-Suarez _et al_ 2018).

 A. Hernandez-Suarez, A., Sanchez-Perez, G., Toscano-Medina, K., Martinez-Hernandez, V., Sanchez, V. and Perez-Meana H., (2018) 'A web scraping methodology for bypassing Twitter API restrictions', arXiv:1803.09875 [cs.IR], <https://arxiv.org/pdf/1803.09875.pdf>